-Kara Fulton is a neuroscientist and postdoctoral fellow at Harvard Medical School in the laboratory of Dr. Bob Datta.
+Kara Fulton is a neuroscientist and postdoctoral fellow at Harvard Medical School.
 She holds a Ph.D. in neuroscience from Brown University and a bachelors degree in mathematics from the University of Michigan, Ann Arbor.
-Her research interests include neuroethology, sensory neuroscience, and correlative microscopy.
+Her research interests include neuroethology, sensory neuroscience, and correlative electron microscopy.

 PhD in Neuroscience, 2020